 The Office of Vocational Rehabilitation assists businesses in hiring, developing and keeping valued employees.
-Its highly trained employer relation specialists provide free services to businesses.
-Vocational Rehabilitation wants to work with your business toward placement and retention of people with disabilities in the workforce.
-Its custom-designed programs and services exemplify your tax dollars at work for Kentucky's business and industry.
+The highly trained employer relation specialists provide free services to businesses.
+Vocational Rehabilitation wants to work with businesses toward placement and retention of people with disabilities in the workforce.
+The custom-designed programs and services exemplify tax dollars at work for Kentucky's business and industry.

 - accessibility checklist